johnsosoka/site-johnsosoka-com/website/_posts/blog/2022-01-16-recursive-acronym-tips.md

 A whopping 60% of them have the state `is` either explicitly or hidden behind a contraction.
 It's incredibly popular to state what your recursive acronym either **is** (Nano, Fiji,) or **is not** (gnu, wine, MINT, EINE).
-Interestingly enough, it  is popular to say what the acronym isn't, even while avoiding "is not" like YAML and LAME both saying what _they **aint**._
+Interestingly enough, it  is popular to say what the acronym isn't, even while avoiding "is not" as with YAML and LAME both stating what _they **aint**._

 With this in mind, if you know what your recursive acronym isn't--then consider `I`, `IN`, or `A` for your middle initials.
 If you already have the middle characters reserved, then don't be afraid to use a contraction to sneak `is` into your definition